TolikPylypchuk/SharpHook/docs/articles/testing.md

 Like `TestGlobalHook`, this class can post events using the `PostEvent` method and dispatch them if `Run` has been called.
 It also contains the `PostedEvents` property.

+It's recommended to stop the provider and wait for it to stop before asserting any events.
+The test provider runs an event loop using `BlockingCollection`, and posting an event will add this event to this collection for the provider to dispatch.
+Since these actions are done in different threads, it is not guaranteed that an event will be dispatched immediately after it is simulated. `Run` and the task returned by `RunAsync` will complete after every event has been dispatched.

 All classes in SharpHook use providers instead of directly using the `UioHook` class for low-level functionality.
 The providers are selectable, so e.g., the following global hook can be used for testing: